loco-rs/loco/README.md

 <br/>
 <br/>

-Loco is a Rust API and web framework for full stack product builders.

-You need to be familiar with Rust to a moderate level.
-You need to know how to build, test, and run Rust projects, have used some popular libraries such as clap, regex, tokio, axum or other web framework, nothing too fancy.
-There are no crazy lifetime twisters or complex / too magical, macros in Loco that you need to know how they work.
+Loco is "Rust on Rails".

 Loco is strongly inspired by Rails.
 If you know Rails and Rust, you'll feel at home.
 If you only know Rails and new to Rust, you'll find Loco refreshing.
 We do not assume you know Rails.

+To work with Loco, you need to know Rust to a beginner-moderate level.
+There are no crazy lifetime twisters and most of the development will be linear: request handling, workers, tasks, etc.

 ## Quick Start